Rayean-Mahmud/rayean-mahmud.github.io/_posts/2025-05-20-speed-up-python.md

 ---
+layout: post
 title: "7 Ways to Speed Up Your Python Code"
-layout: post
+author: rayean
 categories: [Tech, Programming]
-tags: [python, performance, optimization, speed, tips]
-author: rayean
 image: /assets/images/python.jpg
-comments: true
 ---

 🚀 Writing efficient Python code is essential for developers working on performance-sensitive tasks like data processing, web applications, or machine learning.
 In this post, you'll explore **7 proven techniques** to boost Python performance — with examples, explanations, and quick wins you can implement right away.